Congressman MI-01Visit Congressman Bergman’s website for more information.

 Congressman MI-02Visit Congressman Huizenga’s website for more information.

-U.S. Rep. Bill Huizenga represents the 2nd District of Michigan, which stretches along the beautiful West Coast of Michigan from Fennville to Frankfort.
+U.S. Rep. Bill Huizenga represents the 2nd District of Michigan, which stretches along the beautiful West Coast of Michigan.
 He was elected to his first term in Congress on November 3, 2010.

 Huizenga is a proven leader in the drive for efficient government, common sense reform in regulation and lowering taxes.
 In Congress, he is focused on removing government barriers to private-sector job creation and economic growth, cutting government spending, ensuring transparency, and rebuilding the bonds of trust between the American people and their representatives in Washington.

-Selected to serve on the exclusive House Financial Services Committee, Huizenga is the highest-ranking freshman member.
+Huizenga was selected to serve on the exclusive House Financial Services Committee.
 The Committee has jurisdiction over all issues pertaining to: the economy, the banking system, housing, insurance, and securities and exchanges, and also oversees monetary policy, international finance, international monetary organizations, and efforts to combat terrorist financing.
 Huizenga was named to three subcommittees, where he will focus on: Financial Institutions and Consumer Credit; International Monetary Policy and Trade; and Domestic Monetary Policy and Technology.